 Sherwood Pine's Go Ape is celebrating the release of Sonic the Hedgehog 2 with a new adventure

+Sherwood Pine's Go Ape celebrates release of Sonic the Hedgehog 2 with new adventure

-Go Ape is partnering up with Paramount Pictures UK again to celebrate the release of Sonic the Hedgehog 2 in cinemas on April 1, with a new Emerald Hunt.
+Sherwood Forest treetops adventure Go Ape is partnering with Paramount Pictures UK to celebrate the release of Sonic the Hedgehog 2 in cinemas on April 1, with a new Emerald Hunt.

-The Emerald Hunt will focus on finding Sonic’s hidden emeralds throughout the course and once completed, explorers will be given a bespoke Sonic certificate with a chance to enter exclusive prizes, plus have a picture taken with our Sonic selfie board.
+The Emerald Hunt will focus on finding Sonic’s hidden emeralds throughout the course and, once completed, explorers will be given a bespoke Sonic certificate with a chance to win exclusive prizes, plus have a picture taken with a Sonic selfie board.

 Sonic the Hedgehog 2 stars James Marsden, Ben Schwartz as the voice of Sonic, Tika Sumpter, Natasha Rothwell, Adam Pally, and Jim Carrey.